| |

 Shaikh Hamad Bin Isa Al-Khalifa, also assumed the title of King

+of Bahrain.
 Bahrain has taken large steps forward in democracy,

 exemplified in its first Parliamentary Elections on October 25,